Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 AI shows up inside your website, your app, your email drafts, your Power Automate flow — not as another tab to remember.
 The best AI feature is the one nobody has to log into.

-I ship AI every day — mine and clients'.
+We ship AI every day — ours and clients'.

-I write production code with Claude daily, run multi-step AI workflows inside my own Rec Soccer app, and replaced about $40K/year of vendor reporting at a previous role with AI-assisted automation.
-I'm not selling something I read about — I'm selling what already runs on my own machines.
+We write production code with Claude daily, run multi-step AI workflows inside our own Rec Soccer app, and replaced about $40K/year of vendor reporting at a previous role with AI-assisted automation.
+Attuned Ventures isn't selling something we read about — we're selling what already runs on our own machines.

 The AI models powering your build.

-I'm not married to one vendor.
-I pick the model that wins on your task — accuracy, cost, and speed — and swap it out when a better one drops.
-Usage is billed to your account, not mine, so you never pay a token markup.
+We're not married to one vendor.
+We pick the model that wins on your task — accuracy, cost, and speed — and swap it out when a better one drops.
+Usage is billed to your account, not ours, so you never pay a token markup.

 Plus specialty services when they earn it — Whisper and Deepgram for speech-to-text, Azure OpenAI or Amazon Bedrock for regulated or enterprise contracts, Hugging Face for the long tail of open models.
 Whatever wins on your task.